Page updated/links checked 12/28/23

 - Who’s behind the site?
 If the site is backed by a reputable publisher, or the owner has publishing industry experience, it’s more likely the site will be professionally run and promoted.

-- Does the site actively promote itself to the publishing community, so that agents and publishers are aware of it?
+- Does the site actively promote itself to the publishing community?
 This often isn’t easy to discern.
 Most sites don’t provide a lot of information on their promotional efforts.
-But try to find out if you can.
 Doing a websearch on the site can sometimes give you an idea.

-- Does the site screen the agents and editors who use it to make sure they’re reputable?
+- Who uses the site, and how are they screened?
 Again, this can be difficult to discover, but it’s something you should do your best to investigate.
-Some sites provide a list of the agencies and/or publishers who are members (but be sure to do some checking; such lists don’t mean much if most of the companies are marginal or charge fees).
-If a feature of the site is professional critiques or readings, or an arrangement with agencies and/or publishers to look at top-ranked manuscripts, those names should be present.
+Some sites provide lists of the agencies and/or publishers who are members (but be sure to do some checking; such lists don’t mean much if most of the companies are marginal or charge fees).
+If a feature of the site is professional critiques or readings, or an arrangement with agencies and/or publishers to look at top-ranked manuscripts, those names should be disclosed.
 Even if you believe the site does a good job of screening, treat any contact you receive with caution, and research before responding to make sure the contact is genuine.

-Last but not least: use a display site listing as an adjunct to your own submission efforts, not as a substitute for them.
-Evidence that agents and editors make much use of display sites remains slim–and anyway, you stand the best chance of success if you cast a wide net.
+Last but not least: use a pitch site as an adjunct to your own submission efforts, not as a substitute for them.
+Evidence that agents and editors make much use of pitch sites remains slim–and anyway, you stand the best chance of success if you cast a wide net.